opensafely-core/interactive.opensafely.org/DEVELOPERS.md

 just run
 ```

+## Development DB

+By default, the `justfile` will use the configuration in `docker/docker-compose.yaml` to run a local dev postgres instance.

+You can use the normal `./manage dbshell` will provide psql console if needed.

 ## Frontend development (CSS/JS)

 This project uses [Vite](https://vitejs.dev/), a modern build tool and development server, to build the frontend assets.